Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Experiment 2: Can LLMs be trained to describe features of their internal processes better?

 \subsection{Methods}

-We performed a second round of fine-tuning on the preference-trained versions of GPT-4o and GPT-4o-mini, into which we had already fine-tuned preferences in Experiment 1.
-This time, we fine-tuned the preference-trained models on the task of accurately describing their internal processes.
-Specifically, we provided examples in which the prompts are the introspection prompts from Experiment 1 (e.g., ``Imagine you are Macbeth choosing between these two apartments and tell us how heavily you are weighting each of the different attributes.'') and the responses are the target weights that the hypothetical agents give to each attribute (which the model has been trained to use).\footnote{We opted to use the target weights as the desired response during this training, rather than the weights that the model ended up learning and using (which we estimated by logistic regression in Experiment 1).
+We performed a second round of fine-tuning on the weight-trained versions of GPT-4o and GPT-4o-mini, into which we had already fine-tuned preferences in Experiment 1.
+This time, we fine-tuned the weight-trained models on the task of accurately describing these features of their internal processes.
+Specifically, we provided examples in which the prompts were the introspection prompts from Experiment 1 (e.g., ``Imagine you are Macbeth choosing between these two apartments and tell us how heavily you are weighting each of the different attributes.'') and the desired responses were the target weights that the hypothetical agents give to each attribute (which the model has been trained to use).\footnote{We opted to use the target weights as the desired response during this training, rather than the weights that the model ended up learning and using (which we estimated by logistic regression in Experiment 1).
 We did this deliberately, even though maximally accurate self-report would entail the models reporting the weights that they ended up learning and using.
 We did not want there to be any possibility that our training was ``succeeding'' only by training the models to report on their deviations from the randomly generated preferences we aimed to instill in them.
-Those deviations plausibly reflect their prior common-sense biases (e.g., that most people would prefer a larger condo, all else being equal).}
+Those deviations plausibly reflect their prior common-sense biases (e.g., that most people would prefer a larger condo, all else being equal).
+Nevertheless, we also redid the fine-tuning using the learned weights rather than the target weights and obtained nearly identical results (see Appendix D).}

 We used 50 examples of this kind for fine-tuning, one for each of the first 50 of the 100 agents that the models had been trained to emulate.
-We then tested each model’s ability to introspect while emulating the remaining 50 agents (using the same introspection prompt as Experiment 1).
+We then tested each model’s ability to report their attribute weights while making decisions on behalf the remaining 50 agents (using the same introspection prompt as Experiment 1).
 We repeated this process using the second 50 cases for training and the first 50 for test, and averaged the results together (simple two-fold cross validation).
-We compared their performance to that of Experiment 1 to test if the models’ ability to describe their internal processes improved with training.
+We compared their performance to that of Experiment 1 to test if the models’ ability to describe these features of their internal processes improved with training.